 Why Do I Feel Dead Inside?

-Feeling dead insight can be triggered by difficult internal or external circumstances, often a mixture of both.
-For example, you may live and/or have been raised in a struggling community where resources were minimal and growth felt impossible.
-Alternatively, you may be experiencing an internal mental health condition.
+Feeling dead inside can be triggered by difficult internal or external circumstances, often a mixture of both.
+For example, you may live or have been raised in a struggling community where resources were minimal and growth felt impossible.
+Alternatively, you may be experiencing an internal mental health condition like depression.

-Depression can cause a person to feel dead inside due to the debilitating effects it has on your perception of yourself and the purpose of life.
+Depression can cause a person to feel dead inside due to the debilitating effects it has on someone’s perception of themself and their purpose in life.
 One key aspect of depression is hopelessness.
 Feeling hopeless is a risk factor for many mental health conditions, not solely depression.
 However, hopelessness, in conjunction with other depressive symptoms, can cause a severely negative outlook on life, which may prompt feeling dead on the inside.

 Dissociation is a complex phenomenon where a person feels completely disconnected from themselves to the extent that they cannot identify their thoughts, feelings, or emotions.
 Dissociation is a common symptom of post-traumatic stress disorder (PTSD) due to the complex pain following a traumatic incident.3 This can cause a person to feel dead inside because of the lack of connectedness to self, which also leaves one feeling as if they are walking through a persistent fog that is their life.